LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/hello-world/project-intro/_index.md

 If you haven't done so already, create a [GitHub account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).

 {{% notice blue Note "rocket" %}}
-You can also learn more about git and github by viewing the following [resource page](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
+You can also learn more about Git and GitHub by viewing the following [resource page](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
 {{% /notice %}}

 ### Assignment Invitation